postagemq/postagemq/CONTRIBUTING.rst

+.. highlight:: shell

 ============
 Contributing
 ============

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.

 You can contribute in many ways: